spatil1697/Docker-and-CI-CD-based-web-application-with-a-friendly-and-intuitive-user-interface/README.md

 This is a web-based Coffee Shop application.
 The idea for this application arose from the popularity of coffee in offices.
 Imagine having a centralized store in large offices from which coffee can be delivered online through a centralized application.
 Employees would save a lot of time, and companies could save money on coffee machines.

 📦 Technologies
-React Js
+-React Js
-Tailwind CSS
+-Tailwind CSS
-Redux
+-Redux
-context API
+-context API
-Django
+-Django
-JWT
+-JWT
-SQL lite
+-SQL lite
-Docker
+-Docker
-GitHub actions
+-GitHub actions
-nginx load balancer
+-nginx load balancer
-Selenium Testing.
+-Selenium Testing.

 ✨Features
 Here's what you can do with Coffee Shop Web Application: